-Thanks to the great support we’ve received over the last few weeks, our solar build at Infinity Foods’ warehouse is now under way.
+Thanks to the great support we’ve received over the last few weeks, especially for the Commercial Roofing we were in such dire need of, our solar build at Infinity Foods’ warehouse is now under way.
 200 panels are now fitted to one of the warehouse roofs (50kWp); a second roof – a flat roof over Infinity’s office block – awaits its new decoration of panels, due over the next few weeks.

 This is great credit to the team at Infinity who’ve worked really hard to get the scheme through, as well as our project developers here at BEC – Damian Tow and Matt Brown.
 These things are not easy and require lots of patience.
 But we got there in the end!

 We also recently started work at Refine Metals in Chiddingfold, an organisation that recycles catalytic converters.
-This huge array – our equal largest together with our two Sheds at Shoreham Port – will house nearly 800 panels on its enormous flat roof.
+This huge array – our equal largest together with our two Sheds at Shoreham Port – will house nearly 800 panels on its enormous flat roof, and was designed by one of the famous Lakeway roofing companies.
 This 200kWp system will save thousands of tons of carbon over its lifetime, and save Refine thousands of pounds on their electricity bills.

 These are our first build in six months or so, after completing 100kWp at Park Gate and 150kWp at Maidstone FC in December last year.
 Check out more details of our projects here.